DmaienMuir/DeadMansSwitch/README.md

 Progress persists across runs via `localStorage`.

-- **Relic Memory:** For every 3 bosses beaten in a run, you earn 1 legacy relic pick.
-After clicking Play Again, you are shown up to 3 of your current relics and choose 1 to carry into the next run.
-6 bosses = 2 picks, 9 bosses = 3 picks, and so on.
+- **Relic Memory:** Every 3 bosses beaten earns 1 legacy relic pick.
+On Play Again, choose relics from your current run to carry forward.
+6 bosses = 2 picks, 9 = 3, etc.
 - **Carried relics** are active from the first hand of the new run, before your starting relic pick.
-- **Export / Import:** Save data can be exported as JSON (copied to clipboard) and imported on another device or browser.
+- **Export / Import:** Save data as JSON (copied to clipboard).
+Importable on any browser.
-- **Reset:** All legacy progress can be cleared from the title screen.
+- **Reset:** All legacy progress clearable from the title screen.